diagrams/diagrams-haddock/README.md

-`diagrams-haddock` is a preprocessor which allows embedding images generated using the [diagrams framework](http://projects.haskell.org/diagrams/) within Haddock documentation .
+`diagrams-haddock` is a preprocessor which allows embedding images generated using the [diagrams framework](http://projects.haskell.org/diagrams/) within Haddock documentation.
 The code to generate images is embedded directly within the source file itself (and the code can be included in the Haddock output or not, as you wish).  `diagrams-haddock` takes care of generating SVG images and linking them into the Haddock output.